Skip to content

 Five-yearly review of the Concrete pumping Code of Practice 2019

-The Concrete pumping Code of Practice 2019 (the Code) is currently under a five-yearly review as required under section 274 of the Work Health and Safety Act 2011.
+The Concrete pumping Code of Practice 2019 (the Code) was varied following a five-yearly review as required under section 274 of the Work Health and Safety Act 2011.
+These updates come into effect from 1 July 2026.

 Code review information